 - Students with autism are affected by schedule changes so plan ahead and try to foresee any problems and make adjustments where possible.

 - If you have access to a computer, the Edmark Reading Program has been successful with students.
 However, this has to be purchased in order to use it and it’s pricey.
-We used the first edition, however, now they have come out with the second edition which I have not used.
+We used the first edition and had success with it, however, now they have come out with the second edition which I have not used.

 - For those who are visual thinkers, make flashcards with the vocabulary word and a picture.
 It must have a picture.
 Flashcards can be purchased at Dollar Tree, the dollar section at Target, etc., that have the word and picture on each card.
 Then make flashcards with just the words to use after they have learned the words with the picture flashcards.